AI Car Damage Detection: How it works

 Tracking the red box and its position using different tracking algorithms can help us determine the box in future frames.
 The frequency and placement of the tracked boxes can help differentiate between true positives and false positives.

-mAP for object detection model
+mAP for Object detection model

 - Precision: How many of the detected images were actually correct (the model didn't mistake something else for damage)

-IoU for segmentation model
+IoU for Segmentation model

 IoU is a metric that computes the ratio of intersection between the ground truth reference box and the predicted box of the model to the union of two boxes, essentially telling you how much overlap the boxes have with each other.